 Madeira wine: The OG Patriotic Wine

 Did you know that there was a glass of a Madeira wine in the hand of several of America’s MVPs during some of our country’s most formative moments?
+We’re giving you a history lesson on the origin of Madeira, best Madeira and where to buy it, food pairings plus best places to taste wine in Madeira.

 This unique and delicious Portuguese wine is probably the most interesting wine ever.